azlansucksatroblox-cloud/david-bazsucki-s-terrible-skater/README.md

 # How to setup the game:
 In order to setup the game, you will have to do the following one by one:

-1. Install ROBLOX.
+1. Download ROBLOX Studio if you haven't already.
-2. Make a ROBLOX account.
+2. Login to ROBLOX Studio.
-3. After making an account, go to the settings.
-4. Verify your age by doing a face scan.
-Click on the "Continue with camera" button.
-(The reason for this is due to a new ROBLOX update where all new games on the platform are locked to 16+.
-So, you will have to do a face scan to confirm that you are over 16)
+3. Click on the .rblx file.
-5. Once that is done, simply join the game.
+4. Play the game.

 # Controls to the game: